chaosmagpy.chaos.CHAOS¶

 Calculate the magnetic field of all sources from the CHAOS model.

-All sources means the time-dependent and static internal fields, and the external magnetospheric (SM/GSM) fields including their induced parts.
+All sources means the time-dependent and static internal fields, the external magnetospheric (SM/GSM) fields including their induced parts, and the ionospheric E-layer field.

 - Parameters: